peetboy/package-delivery/README.md

 ### Description

-Application provides an command line interface to keep a record of packages processed.
+Application provides a command line interface to keep a record of packages processed.

 ### Requirements